Home

 Cross, J.H., West, J.R., Silverstein, R.M., Jutsum, A.R., and Cherrett, J.M.
 1982.
 Trail pheromone of the leaf-cutting ant, Acromyrmex octospinosus (Reich), (Formicidae: Myrmicinae).
 J. Chem.
 Ecol.
 8:1119-1124.

 Evershed, R.P., and Morgan, E.D.
 1980.
-A chemical study of the dufour glands of two attine ants.
+A chemical study of the Dufour glands of two attine ants.
 Insect Biochem.
 10:81-86.

 Robinson, S.W., and Cherrett, J.M.
 1978.
 The possible use of methyl 4-methylpyrrole-2-carboxylate, an ant trail pheromone, as a component of an improved bait for leaf-cutting ant (Hymenoptera:Formicidae) control.
 Bull.
 Entomol.
 Res.
 68:159-170.

 Crewe, R.M., and Blum, M.S.
-1972.
+1972a.
 Alarm pheromones of the attini: their phylogenetic significance.
 J. Insect Physiol.
 18:31-42.

-Citation: El-Sayed AM 2008.
-The Pherobase: Database of Insect Pheromones and Semiochemicals. <http://www.pherobase.net>.
+Citation: El-Sayed AM 2023.
+The Pherobase: Database of Pheromones and Semiochemicals. <http://www.pherobase.com>.

-©2003-2008 The Pherobase - Extensive Database of Insect Pheromones and Semiochemicals.
-Ashraf M. El-Sayed
+Ⓒ 2003-2023 The Pherobase - Extensive Database of Pheromones and Semiochemicals.
+Ashraf M. El-Sayed.

-Page created on 17-April-2008
+Page created on 15-October-2023